 Some relationships are not meant to be forever.
 They are meant to crack something open.
 To show you a version of yourself you had not met yet.
 To introduce you to your own capacity for depth and feeling and desire.
 These relationships are real and they matter and they change you, and none of that means they were your soulmate.
 It means they were a catalyst.
 And catalysts, by definition, are not the destination.
 They are the thing that starts the reaction.

 The profound feeling you carried inside that relationship was not evidence that he was the one.
 It was evidence that he had activated something in you that had been waiting to be activated.
 The soul connection you felt was yours.
 It was coming from inside you.
 He just happened to be standing there when it woke up, and that is a meaningful thing, but it is not the same thing as belonging.
+Every year she spends giving him credit for her own awakening is a year she remains emotionally tethered to a moment that has long since finished its purpose.

 The Connection Felt Cosmic Because Your Nervous System Was Dysregulated, Not Because It Was Destiny